MSKdeX: Musculoskeletal (MSK) decomposition from an X-ray image for fine-grained estimation of lean muscle mass and muscle volume: Summary

 \section{Summary}

-We proposed \methodname, a method for fine-grained estimation of the lean muscle mass and volume from a plain x-ray image through the musculoskeletal decomposition.
+We proposed \methodname, a method for fine-grained estimation of the lean muscle mass and volume from a plain X-ray image (2D) through the musculoskeletal decomposition, which, in fact, recovers CT (3D) information.
 Our method decomposes an X-ray image into DRRs of objects to infer the lean muscle mass and volume considering the structural faithfulness (by the gradient correlation loss chain) and quantitative accuracy (by the object-wise intensity-sum loss and aligned bones training), outperforming the conventional method by a large margin as shown in Sec. \ref{sec:results}.
-The results suggested a high potential of \methodname{ }for opportunistic screening of musculoskeletal diseases in routine clinical practice.
+The results suggested a high potential of \methodname{ }for opportunistic screening of musculoskeletal diseases in routine clinical practice, providing a new approach to accurately monitoring musculoskeletal health.
 The aligned bone DRRs positively affected the quantification of the density and volume of the muscles as shown in the ablation study in Sec. \ref{sec:ablation}, implying the deep connection between muscles and bones.
 The prediction of muscles overlapped with the pelvis in the X-ray image can leverage the strong pixel-wise supervision by the aligned pelvis's DRR, which can be considered as a type of \textit{calibration}.
 Our future works are the validation with a large-scale dataset and extension to the decomposition into a larger number of objects.